 Looking for a Fee Only Fiduciary Certified Financial Planner Professional to help you achieve your financial goals?
 Click here to schedule a free no obligation consultation.

-After the financial plan was built and implemented, the Doe's had an ongoing financial planning and wealth management relationship with PFP.
+After the financial plan was built and implemented, the Doe's engaged in an ongoing financial planning and wealth management relationship with PFP.

 The Doe's PFP advisor explained that the ongoing relationship would be organized around 5 pillars.

-The Doe's PFP advisor explained that the PFP policy is to hold a minimum of 4 meetings per year with each ongoing client to ensure that they feel educated and connected to their retirement plan.
-Their advisor explained that there is no additional cost or mounting fees if the Doe's were to request additional time via meetings, phone calls, or emails.
+The Does PFP advisor explained that the PFP policy is to hold a 3 meetings per year with each ongoing client to ensure that they feel educated and connected to their retirement plan.
+Their advisor explained that there is no additional cost or mounting fees if the Does were to request additional time via meetings, phone calls, or emails.

 If you’d like to review some additional personal financial plan examples, please refer to our Youtube channel as well as the Case Studies section of our website.

 Financial Planning is an ongoing dynamic relationship between you and your financial planner.
-The process can be broken into three phases:
+At Peak Financial Planning the process takes 4 months, and can be broken into three phases:

-Phase 1: Onboarding - which usually takes 4-6 weeks.
+Phase 1: Audit - which usually takes 4 weeks.

-Phase 2: Implementation - which can take between 6 weeks and 6 months depending on circumstances.
+Phase 2: Onboarding - which can take between 4-6 weeks.

 Peak Financial Planning advisors are Fee Only, Fiduciary, Flat Fee advisors.
-We charge a $5,000 flat fee for the construction and year 1 implementation of your financial plan.
-In year 2 onwards we charge an ongoing flat fee of $416.67/month OR 1% of the value of the assets we directly manage.
+We charge a flat fee ranging from $5,000-$12,000 for a 4-month financial planning engagement.
+Ongoing financial planning and wealth management relationships are available via an OPTIONAL Investment Management relationship.
 Send us a message for more details or view our pricing page here.

 You can view a printable financial plan example here.